Translation in the Wild: Prospects for Empirical Testing

 \subsection{Selective Ablation of Fine-Tuning Data}

-One direct way to probe the origins of LLMs' translation behavior is to selectively remove or add certain data from an LLM’s fine-tuning corpus and examine the impact.
+One direct way to probe the origins of LLMs' translation behavior is to selectively remove or add certain data from an LLM’s training set and examine the impact.
 As outlined above (Section \ref{incidental-bl}), this “retrospective surgery” approach was pioneered by \citet{briakou_searching_2023} on PaLM’s smaller replicas in a full-scale training regime.
-But it could be done in a less expensive fine-tuning mode and applied to other, increasingly available open-source models.
+Could it be done in a less expensive fine-tuning mode and applied to other, increasingly available open-source models?

 For example, one could take an existing pre-trained model, choose a new language pair, and continue training or fine-tuning the model on an additional dataset from which all parallel sentences for a new language pair are ablated, and then do the same with a version of that dataset where those pairs are exclusively retained but all the monolingual portions in the two chosen languages are removed.
-By comparing these two extremes---“no parallel data” vs. “only parallel data”---one could, in principle, observe stark differences in resulting translation performance.
+By comparing these two extremes---“no parallel data” vs. “only parallel data”---one could, in principle, observe differences in resulting translation performance.
 The dualism hypothesis predicts that a model fine-tuned without any parallel examples would still develop \emph{some} translation ability in a new language pair (via global semantic alignment), but it might translate more slowly or less idiomatically for complex sentences.
 Conversely, a model fine-tuned only on parallel sentences would certainly learn direct mappings but might struggle on inputs that require world knowledge or cross-sentence context (since the training signal was confined to one-to-one sentence translations).
 If adding parallel data for, say, Russian-Japanese suddenly causes the model to produce very literal, consistent Japanese translations for Russian inputs (while translation outputs for other relevant language pairs remain unchanged), that would be a strong indication of a local learning effect.